brandur/sorg/content/drafts/canonical-log-lines.md

 4. By tagging every line emitted to Splunk with [request IDs](/request-ids), we can easily cross-reference canonical lines with any other part of the raw trace that came from a request.
+5. Available immediately.
+Logs are fed directly into Splunk and can be queried in near real-time.

 All these characteristics make Splunk ideal for operational work where we might be in the midst of an incident and need information immediately.

-The downside of Splunk is that it's very expensive to license and run, and your retention is generally limited by your total capacity being heavily eaten into by the sheer amount of raw information being pushed into the system.
+The downside of Splunk is that it's expensive to license and run, and your retention is generally limited by your total capacity being heavily eaten into by the sheer amount of raw information being pushed into the system.
 It's not an unusual sight to see our operations teams trying to prune the traces of our highest traffic systems to keep Splunk running under quota [2].

-#### Example: 500s By Breakage

-!fig src="/assets/canonical-log-lines/error-timechart.png" caption="Error counts for the last week on the \"list events\" endpoint."

-Now say I want to cross-reference this information on a per-request basis with some other information that was emitted to the log trace.
-By putting my original query into a Splunk subsearch, and "joining" log traces on a request ID, it's easy.
-The canonical log line is used to narrow

-Continuing from the example above, I want to look for the precise class of error that was emitted for each breakage, so I join on another specialized "breakage line" that's emitted for each one:

-!fig src="/assets/canonical-log-lines/top-errors.png" caption="The names of the Ruby exception classes emitted for each error, and their relative count."

-Tricks.
-The inverse also works.

 ### Redshift (#redshift)

 The other system that we use to ingest canonical lines is Redshift.
-And although we've found Redshift to be a good technology choice, what I really mean to talk about is some kind of data warehouse, so feel free to pretend that this section is talking about your warehousing system of choice.
+And really what's written here applies to any data warehousing system, so feel free to replace "Redshift" with your software of choice.

-Some advantages to using a warehouse are:
+Some advantages of a warehouse:

-1. It's scalable.
+1. Scalability.
 Tables can be arbitrarily large and still queryable without trouble.
-2. It's cheap.
+2. Low cost.
 Especially compared to systems like Splunk, data can be archived for extended periods without price becoming an issue.
 We've started pruning canonical lines after 90 days, but they could conceivably be stored for much longer.